1955–56 NHL season: League business

 At a governors' meeting in December, a discussion took place concerning the uniforms worn by officials.
 It was contended that the present orange and black uniforms were confusing to players and fans, particularly when red uniforms were worn by either of the participating teams.
 Furthermore, it was pointed out that the existing uniforms showed up black on television.
 It was unanimously agreed that officials' uniforms should be changed to black and white vertical stripes.
 The black and white uniforms were first worn on December 29, 1955.

 With Montreal frequently racking up two or three goals on any one power play, NHL President Clarence Campbell said he'd like the penalty rule revised to a penalized player returning to the ice when a power play goal is scored on a minor penalty.
 The Canadiens was the lone club to vote against the new legislation.

 Regular season

 The streak of seven straight seasons at the top of the NHL held by the Detroit Red Wings' dynasty came to an end as the Montreal Canadiens were tops.
 The Canadiens set a new record for wins in a season with 45.
 The Canadiens had a new coach, their one-time great former All-Star left-winger, Hector "Toe" Blake.

+Also in 1955, John Utendale became the first Black player to sign a contract directly with an NHL team, the Red Wings.
+Utendale practiced with the Red Wings but never played in an NHL game; instead, he played with the Edmonton Flyers, as they were the Red Wings' minor league affiliate.
+In 2006, Utendale's brother claimed that Red Wings coach Jack Adams had refused to give Utendale any playing time on the Red Wings because Adams objected to his relationship with a white woman whom Utendale later married.

 Dick Irvin, formerly the coach in Montreal, whom Habs' GM Frank Selke Sr. found a little truculent, took over as coach in Chicago, but could not get them out of the cellar, though they did improve.
 It was sort of a homecoming for Irvin as he started his coaching career with Chicago in 1930.